 Community Health Solutions

-Community Health Solutions Consulting from CES offers our sixteen years of experience at the local level to plan, coordinate and support effective public health and prevention programs addressing health, nutrition and food insecurity, fitness, underage substance abuse prevention, school climate and bullying, and trauma-informed communities.
+Community Health Solutions offers over sixteen years of experience at the local level to plan, coordinate and support effective public health and prevention programs addressing health, nutrition and food insecurity, fitness, underage substance abuse prevention, school climate and bullying, and trauma-informed communities.

 Our approach seeks to create effective community health engagement models by involving the community to make change.
 Community engagement for healthy change begins at the grassroots.
 At CES, we know that social and environmental risk and protective factors underpin and support strong educational outcomes for all students and families.
 In keeping with our mission to to develop and foster educational excellence and opportunity for all learners through collaboration and leadership,